Getting an early start on hiring for peak season is always a good business move. Starting early allows you ...

 Lean Six Sigma is a method of process improvement for operational excellence.
 It’s designed to remove waste and inefficiency and improve working conditions in order to achieve your operational goals

-Being prepared for peak season is a critical part of any manufacturing, fulfillment or distribution-based business.
-Use this checklist to evaluate how your peak season went this year.
+Being prepared for peak season is a critical part of any manufacturing, fulfillment, reverse logistics or distribution-based business.
+Use this evaluation to reflect how your peak season went.

 The madness of holiday shopping may be over, but post-peak can be just as chaotic if you aren’t prepared.
 Here are 3 things to consider in your post-peak season.

 Peak season is a stressful time for many in the manufacturing, distribution and fulfillment sectors.
 With timelines significantly shortened and expectations high, staffing your operations is critical.